OofMon2301/2023-UNI-Vault/2024/Summer Semester/MATH1052/Chapter 1/Ordinary Differential Equations.md

 $$
 x(t)= 60t+C
 $$
-To determine the constant $C$ we need more info, such as the initial position at time 0, in which that would be IVP.
+To determine the constant $C$ we need more info, such as the initial position at time 0, in which that would be [[IVP]].

 For different vales of $C$ we get different solutions, and below we graph some of these.
 If $C=0$ then $y=60t$.
 All the other solutions are parallel to this line.